jeremymcrae/denovonear/README.md

 ### Denovonear

-This code assesses whether de novo single-nucleotide variants are closer together within the coding sequence of a gene than expected by chance, or the amino acids for those SNVs are closer together in the protein structure than expected by chance.
+This code assesses whether de novo single-nucleotide variants are closer together within the coding sequence of a gene than expected by chance, or whether the amino acids for those SNVs are closer together in the protein structure than expected by chance.
 We use local-sequence based mutation rates to account for differential mutability of regions.
 The default rates are per-trinucleotide based see [Nature Genetics 46:944–950](http://www.nature.com/ng/journal/v46/n9/full/ng.3050.html),